arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 The default of this option is `false`.
-If set to `true`, and the deployed ArangoDB version is new enough (>= 3.4.8 for 3.4 and >= 3.5.1 for 3.5), a `ResignLeaderShip` operation will be triggered when a dbserver pod is evicted (rather than a `CleanOutServer` operation).
+If set to `true`, and the deployed ArangoDB version is new enough (>= 3.4.8 for 3.4 and >= 3.5.1 for 3.5), a `ResignLeaderShip` operation will be triggered when a DB-Server pod is evicted (rather than a `CleanOutServer` operation).
 Furthermore, the pod will simply be redeployed on a different node, rather than cleaned and retired and replaced by a new member.
 You must only set this option to `true` if